MoniSpy/Family-To-Do-List/README.md

 This is a Web Application made using the Express/Node.js platform and PostgreSQL.
 This application allows the user to create different to do lists for individual Users.
 You can add, and delete users, lists and tasks.

-How to run your this project locally:
+How to run this project locally:

 1. Download the files to a local folder.
 2. Create a PostgreSQL database